smucclaw/documentation/docs/transpilers-logical-english.rst

 The other things you need to get Boolean Prolog compound terms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We've seen a few basic examples of constitutive rules, including one with ``AND`` (the grandparent example).
-Let's talk now about the other key things you need to know to model law with basic propositional clausal logic; namely, ``OR`` and indentation.
+Let's talk now about the other key things you need to know to model law with basic clausal logic; namely, ``OR`` and indentation.

-What if you wanted to encode the following, more complicated rule?
+What if you wanted to model the following, more complicated rule using just propositional clausal logic?

 ::